Nanguage/cmd2func/README.md

 ## Usage examples

+### Basic usage

+There are two ways to use `cmd2func`:

+1. Passing the a command line template string.
+2. Use `cmd2func` as a decorator to decorate a function that returns a command line string.

-Convert command line to a callable object:
+#### Use command line template string

 ```Python
 from cmd2func import cmd2func